dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

 ```
 76 a's in a row come from `<a href=` consolidating from something in the `gsub()`s.

-Adding these less useful terms to create and email stop words:
+Adding these less useful terms to create an email stop words:

 ```r
 email_stop_words <-